melgrove/unreduce/README.md

 length: n  // same as when config is number
 until: n  // value to stop at
 flatten: true   // can set to false, default true
 max: 10000 // max values to print.
-Default is 10000 aimed at ending accidental infinite loops
+Default is 10000 aimed at ending accidental infinite loops.
+Set to null or Infinity to disable

 #### callback